-An excellent scholarship program has been established at Oklahoma Wesleyan University.
-Substantial financial aid in the form of grants, loans, and employment is available to those who qualify through the Free Application for Federal Student Aid and are willing to work in appropriate assignments.
+An excellent scholarship program has been established at OKWU.
+Substantial financial aid in the form of grants and loans, is available to those who qualify through the Free Application for Federal Student Aid.
 Approximately 98% of OKWU undergraduate students receive some form of financial aid.